-Is a Dal the Right Dog for You?
+Is a Dal the right dog for you?

 Dalmatians are a great breed for the right people.
-When puppies, they are sooooo cute.
-But the puppy stage doesn’t last forever.
+When puppies, they are sooooo cute, but the puppy stage doesn’t last forever.
 Dals rapidly grow to an adult weight of on average 45-70 pounds of muscle and energy.
 Unless you are prepared to deal with an adult dog (considered “large breed”) of this size, the Dalmatian is NOT for you.

-History & Devotion to Family
+History and Devotion to Family

 Dalmatians are wonderful, fun-loving dogs who do well in the right environment.
 They want inclusion in family activities, whether it’s jogging, hiking, or laying around watching TV.
 Historically Dalmatians were bred to run many miles each day with horse and carriage.
 Therefore, their exercise requirements are lofty.
-They also functioned as guard dogs for the horses, carriage and its occupants, and they have retained this protective nature as a breed.
+They also functioned as guard dogs for the horses, carriage, and occupants, and they have retained this protective nature as a breed.

 Care

-• Daily exercise is necessary to keep the Dalmatian from channeling its energy into destructiveness.
+- Daily exercise is necessary to keep the Dalmatian from channeling its energy into destructiveness.

-• Obedience training and socialization is also invaluable.
+- Obedience training and socialization is also invaluable.

-• Their short coats shed all year round so grooming with a brush helps cut down on the shedding .
+- Their short coats shed all year round so grooming with a brush helps cut down on the shedding.

-• Their ears should be checked regularly and cleaned when appropriate to prevent ear infections.
+- Their ears should be checked regularly and cleaned when appropriate to prevent ear infections.

-• Nails should be trimmed routinely as well.
+- Nails should be trimmed routinely, as well.

 Medical Conditions